Luhansk People's Republic: Status referendum and declaration of independence

-Declaration of independence

 Following the referendum, the head of the Republic, Valery Bolotov, said that the Republic had become an "independent state".
 The still-extant Luhansk Oblast Council did not support independence, but called for immediate federalisation of Ukraine, asserting that "an absolute majority of people voted for the right to make their own decisions about how to live".
 The council also requested an immediate end to Ukrainian military activity in the region, amnesty for anti-government protestors, and official status for the Russian language in Ukraine.

 Valery Bolotov was wounded in an assassination attempt on 13 May.
 Luhansk People's Republic authorities blamed the incident on the Ukrainian government.
 Government forces later captured Alexei Rilke, the commander of the Army of the South-East.
 The next day, Ukrainian border guards arrested Valery Bolotov.
 Just over two hours later, after unsuccessfully attempting negotiations, 150 to 200 armed separatists attacked the Dovzhansky checkpoint where he had been held.
 The ensuing firefight led Ukrainian government forces to free Bolotov.

 On 24 May 2014 the Donetsk People's Republic and the Luhansk People's Republic jointly announced their intention to form a confederative "union of People's Republics" called New Russia.
 Republic President Valery Bolotov said on 28 May that the Luhansk People's Republic would begin to introduce its own legislation based on Russian law; he said Ukrainian law was unsuitable due to it being "written for oligarchs".
 Vasily Nikitin, prime minister of the Republic, announced that elections to the State Council would take place in September.

 The leadership of the Luhansk People's Republic said on 12 June 2014 that it would attempt to establish a "union state" with Russia.
 The government added that it would seek to boost trade with Russia through legislative, agricultural and economic changes.

-Stakhanov, a city that had been occupied by LPR-affiliated Don Cossacks, seceded from the Luhansk People's Republic on 14 September 2014.
+Stakhanov (now Kadiivka), a city that had been occupied by LPR-affiliated Don Cossacks, seceded from the Luhansk People's Republic on 14 September 2014.
 Don Cossacks there proclaimed the Republic of Stakhanov, and said that a "Cossack government" now ruled in Stakhanov.
-However the following day this was claimed to be a fabrication, and an unnamed Don Cossack leader stated the 14 September meeting had, in fact, resulted in 12,000 Cossacks volunteering to join the LPR forces.
+However the following day this an unnamed Don Cossack leader stated this to be a fabrication, and said the 14 September meeting had, in fact, resulted in 12,000 Cossacks volunteering to join the LPR forces.
 Elections to the LPR Supreme Council took place on 2 November 2014, as the LPR did not allow the Ukrainian parliamentary election to be held in territory under its control.